2022 Camp Handbook

 Late Pick-Up (Wrap Party): 2:00p – 5:00p

-Our extended hours, Pre-Production and Wrap Party, are available for an additional $300/child/session, or on a day-to-day basis of $15/hour.
+Our extended hours, Wrap Party, are available for an additional $150/child/session, or on a day-to-day basis of $15/hour.

 Camp begins at 9:00a, and all attempts should be made to ensure that campers are there on time.
 Tardiness affects the camper's success in their classes, and has a ripple effect on the other students in their group.
 Excessive or multiple tardiness or absences may prohibit a camper from performing in the Final Performance, due to their lack of knowledge and preparation of the material.

 The regular camp day ends at 2:00p.
-If your camper is not signed up for Wrap Party (late pick-up), then they will need to be picked up no later than 2:15p.
+If your camper is not signed up for the afternoon Wrap Party (late pick-up), then they will need to be picked up no later than 2:15p.
 After 2:15p, a Late Fee of $15 per hour will apply for non- Wrap Party campers.
 This Late Fee is due when you come to pick up your camper, and can be paid in cash or Venmo.
-At 2:30, Assistant Director Chloe will begin to call families that are late in order find out their arrival status.
+At 2:30, we will begin to call families that are late in order find out their arrival status.

 Wrap Party ends at 5:00p.
 Our teachers need to get home to work on a mountain of camp work: writing scripts, creating choreography, video editing, prop construction, etc. Please be respectful of their time and hard work, and plan on picking up your camper by 5:00p at the latest.
 After 5:00p, a Late Fee of $15 per 15 minutes will apply.
 This Late Fee is due when you come to pick up your camper, and can be paid in cash or Venmo.